-This discussion paper is also published as an African Food Security Urban Network (AFSUN) policy paper.
-All HCP discussion papers are available for download from www.hungrycities.net.
+This is the fifth in a series of discussion papers available for download from www.hungrycities.net.
 The Hungry Cities Partnership Reports can also be found on our website.

 Introduction

 The informal sector remains an important component of the South African food system, despite the rapid transformation and consolidation of the formal food sector since the end of apartheid.
 (Greenberg 2010, Ramabulana 2011, Vink and van Rooyen 2009).
 The Marketing of Agricultural Products Act (Act 47 of 1996) and the 2001 Strategic Plan for Agriculture were powerful tools of deregulation and liberalization within the food system.
 Although these policy instruments were intended to provide greater equality within the agricultural sector, they appear to have had the opposite effect.
 The number of commercial farming units in South Africa declined by 76% between 1990 and 2008 (Vink and van Rooyen 2009).
 This was part of a process of consolidation in the agricultural sector, with an increase in the number of very large agribusiness farms and a decline in mid-sized farms.